On 28 October 2015, over 55 years after her first flight, Avro Vulcan XH558 – the world’s last airworthy Vulcan – flew for the final time.

 As the aircraft taxied back to parking, the airport Fire Crews gave XH558 a traditional water cannon salute.

 Although the event had to be kept secret for the safety of the public it was captured on film as a moment in history.
 In an excerpt from the Vulcan XH558 Farewell to Flight DVD broadcaster Seán Maffett, a former RAF Squadron leader and the voice of Vulcan XH558 as her official airshow commentator, narrates the emotional scenes.

-Former RAF Finningley is now Avro Vulcan XH558’s final operational base and the focus of the many exciting developments that will follow.
+Former RAF Finningley is now Avro Vulcan XH558’s final operational base.